 A supportive spouse is better than a grinch.
 Picture yourself in their position and you'll soon realize that achieving your weight or fat loss goals will be much more enjoyable and easy with some support at home.

 Next time you or your spouse decides to crush a new health and fitness goal, keep these tips in mind and your relationship will grow stronger instead of weaker throughout the process.
+These tips are perfect for bikini competitor spouses too!

 Stephanie Dorworth is the Founder of Beautiful to the Core.
 She is a Doctor of physical therapy, Pilates instructor, Internationally published fitness model, and Freelance health & fitness writer.
 She is passionate about empowering other women to lift heavy, practice flexible dieting, and love their bodies.